Yasser-Rostom/dog_listing_app/README.md

 # dog_listing_app

-An app to list dogs' photos and info
+An app lists photos and info of dogs.